Geography

 What will be achieved?

 The strong teaching in Early Years supports and guides pupils to understand their locality, the wider world and concepts including the changing weather and seasons.
 In KS1 and KS2, children retain knowledge that is relevant to geography with a real-life context.
 They have a deep understanding of the interaction between physical and human processes and how this affects landscapes and environments around the world.
 Children understand how human and physical processes impact on their local area and beyond, and consequently on their futures.
 Increasingly, children act as good citizens within their own community and are keen to address issues such as Global Warming.
-Children work collaboratively to solve problems and explain the processes they have used following the characteristics of Teamwork Tango and Eager Ethos.
+Children work collaboratively to solve problems and explain the processes they have used.
 Pupils are able to speak about geographical ideas using age appropriate and content specific vocabulary confidently and with interest.
 Teachers and other adults support pupils with additional needs so that they can access the same content and are fully inclusive to the provision.